+Earth Day is on April 22!
 Cleaning up the Earth can start right at home.
-As Earth Day approaches this year on April 22, make your house earth-friendly with some simple fixes that will cut down on your ecological footprint and help clean our motherland.
+Make your house earth-friendly with some simple fixes that will cut down on your ecological footprint and help clean our motherland.

 Stop Buying Disposable Products

 The impact that we have on the environment, or our ecological footprint, can be greatly affected by the amount of waste that we produce.
 Paper plates, dryer sheets, paper towels, plastic bags and Keurig pods are all disposable products that end up in landfills and contribute to a dirty planet.
 The good news is that you can replace these disposable products with reusable ones, which will not only decrease the waste you produce, but also save you money in the long run.

 To stop using paper plates and towels, you can buy hand towels and ceramic plates that can be washed and reused by you and your family.
 To eliminate plastic baggies, purchasing reusable glass containers or reusable silicone “baggies” to pack lunches or store leftovers is a great fix.
 Also, those Keurig cups can pile up and they can get expensive!
 Buy a reusable Keurig cup that you can refill with your favorite coffee.
 These items do require a little more dishwashing than your normal load, but washing dishes can be a quick after-dinner chore for your kids before they watch their favorite shows.

 Spending the money on these reusable products will save you so much money in the long run, because you aren’t wasting your money on products you throwaway every week.
 Enjoy the money you’ll save, while you save the planet!